15 Non-Touristy Things to Do in Rio de Janeiro, Brazil

 Close-up of a dish of beef tartare topped with chopped chives and golden croutons in a gray ceramic bowl at a CT Boucherie in Rio.

-Beef tartare at CT Bucherie in Rio
+Beef tartare at CT Bucherie in Leblon

 Leblon is one of Rio’s most upscale neighbourhoods - and it’s packed with some of the city’s best restaurants and bars.